HMS Thruster (1917): Construction and career

 During 1933, the destroyer, along with the rest of the flotilla, was transferred to Chatham and given a full crew by 1 June.
 Thruster was considered as part of the planned Royal Navy deployment in defence of traffic between Port Said and Alexandria on 19 October 1935 after the start of the Second Italo-Ethiopian War but withdrew before the outbreak of hostilities between Italy and the United Kingdom, which would not take place until 10 June 1940.
 The destroyer returned to Chatham on 21 April 1936.
 Soon after, on 11 June, the ship was transferred to reserve at the Nore.
+The Royal Navy planned to retire older vessels as more modern destroyers were being introduced.
 On 16 March 1937, Thruster was sold to Thos.
 W. Ward to be broken up at Grays.